The

 only 2%.
 While the abundance of these more massive ("heavy",A

-> 4) elements seems quite low, it is important to remember that most
+> 4) elements seems quite low, it is important to remember that

-itself.
-The birth, life, and death of a star is described in terms of
+of the universe itself.
+The birth, life, and death of a star is

-nuclear reactions.
-The chemical elements that make up the matter we
+described in terms of nuclear reactions.
+The chemical elements that

-observe throughout the universe were created in these reactions.
+make up the matter we observe throughout the universe were created

 Approximately

-15 billion years ago the universe began as an extremely hot and dense
+15 billion years ago the universe began as an extremely hot and

-quarks and electron-positrons, and other particle-antiparticle pairs.
+quark-anti quarks and electron-positrons, and other particle-antiparticle

 At

-present Hydrogen Bomb made is the most powerful bomb and can be compared
+present Hydrogen Bomb made is the most powerful bomb and can be

-with the destruction form of Lord Shiv.
+compared with the destruction form of Lord Shiv.

 Hydrogen

-is made of Hydrogen Isotope (Isotopes of an element have the same atomic
+is made of Hydrogen Isotope (Isotopes of an element have the same

-others radioactive / An isotope is 2 or more atoms with the same amount
+may be stable, others radioactive / An isotope is 2 or more atoms

-of protons, but different amounts of neutrons.
-They are a differing
+with the same amount of protons, but different amounts of neutrons.

-form of a single element.
+They are a differing form of a single element.

 For

-example, Carbon 12 and Carbon 14 are both isotopes of carbon, one with
+example, Carbon 12 and Carbon 14 are both isotopes of carbon, one

-atoms) in Fusion you are pushing atoms together to make bigger atoms.
+of Fission (splitting atoms) in Fusion you are pushing atoms together

-When Hydrogen is Super heated to millions of degrees Celsius atoms go
+to make bigger atoms.
+When Hydrogen is Super heated to millions

-crazy and fly around hitting each other and when they do they fuse together
+of degrees Celsius atoms go crazy and fly around hitting each other

-to form Helium.
-This releases a lot of energy this happens very quickly
+a lot of energy this happens very quickly and then it explodes.

 Gases / Lord Shiv Goddess Parvati :